 Aycock's public sculptures can be found in many major cities in the U.S. Some of her public commissions include a roof top sculpture for the 107th Police Precinct House in Queens, NY, associated architects Perkins, Eastman (1992); and East River Roundabout (1995/2014) for the East River Park Pavilion at 60th Street in New York City, associated architects Quennell Rothschild Associates and HOK/TCA.
 In 1996 she inaugurated a work for the San Francisco Public Library – a functional and fantasy spiral stairs, and a suspended piece entitled Cyclone Fragment.
 The work required close collaboration with the library's principal architect James Ingo Freed of Pei, Cobb, Freed and Partners.
 Concurrently, she opened a suspended sculpture for the Sacramento Convention Center in California.
 Star Sifter, a large architectural sculpture for the rotunda of the Terminal One at JFK International Airport was completed in 1998 and resited above the entrance to the security zone in 2013.
 Other public installations include a suspended work for the Philadelphia International Airport (2001); GSA commission for the entrance to the Fallon Building, Baltimore (2004); Strange Attractor for Kansas City, International Airport (2007); The Uncertainty of Ground State Fluctuations, Clayton, Missouri (2007); Ghost Ballet for the East Bank Machineworks, Nashville, Tennessee (2008); Whirls and Swirls and a Vortex on Water, Central Broward Regional Park County (2008); and The Game of Flyers Part Two, Washington Dulles International Airport (2012).
 In 2016, she completed a large-scale outdoor public artwork in Coral Gables, FL, and an 80-foot long entrance sculpture for the new MGM National Harbor, MD.
 She installed a sculpture for the lobby of 50 West, New York, NY in July 2017.
-A permanent large-scale installation was inaugurated at Pier 27 on the Toronto waterfront in the fall of 2017, and a solo exhibition of her new sculptures opened at Marlborough Gallery, NY in October 2017.
+A permanent large-scale installation was inaugurated at Pier 27 on the Toronto waterfront in the fall of 2017, as well as an entry sculpture for the new Capital One headquarters in McLean, VA in 2018.